MerMADEsoftware/Run_BioRxiv_Example/Readme.txt

 - Test9: active disperser, size-dependent, competent at 26mm, rho=-0.008, SL= 1BL/s (size dependent rho and SL)

-All tests include 20 replicates and simulations run for 50 years.
-Individuals are released from Patch 14 in all cases to explore recovery dynamics
+All tests include 5 replicates and simulations run for 50 years.
+NOTE that in the paper, we ran 20 replicates, but in the interest of time, these input files only run 5.
+You may change this if you wish.
-Examples here do not include dynamic seascapes, hydrodynamic information is takes from 2004 data of the North Sea
+Individuals are released from Patch 14 in all cases to explore recovery dynamics Example hydrodynamic information is takes from 2004 data of the North Sea

 For any further details or explanations on parameter values, see the user manual or Descriptions.xlsx